Search

 A large ovarian cyst can cause abdominal discomfort.
 If a large cyst presses on your bladder, you may feel the need to urinate more frequently because bladder capacity is reduced.

-The symptoms of ovarian cysts, if present, may include:
+Symptoms of ovarian cysts, if present, may include:

 · Menstrual irregularities